 The bespoke design provides a simple way to deliver high quality air to different single room applications.
 Florence can be wall or ceiling mounted and has an adjustable speed fan.
 The fan enables use in small, medium or large size rooms.
 Florence can also be positioned on a hospital-grade wheeled stand (shown in the image).
 This is ideal for operating theatres and recovery areas.
 And is especially useful for healthcare and veterinary practices, paramedical rooms and clinics.
 Florence also improves indoor air quality (IAQ) in rooms such as classrooms and offices.

 The Portable High Efficiency Purification System (HEPS) provides the same powerful high grade air purification as the Florence Purifier.
 But in a smaller, easily portable unit.
 It creates a cleaner, healthier and safer indoor environment for small, single rooms.

 The HEPS provides superior indoor air quality that optimises human (and animal) health.
 It is ideal for applications that need improved infection prevention – including healthcare and veterinary clinics, laboratories and homes.
 It also improves indoor air quality (IAQ) in rooms such as offices and college classrooms.

-We must all continue with as many protective measures as possible… social distancing, increased frequency of washing our hands thoroughly with soap, increased surface cleaning, wearing face masks/coverings, and doing what we can to ensure the air quality is as clean as possible.
-If you’d like to find out more about how our air purification systems can help you, simply get in touch on 01268 544530 or click here to get a call back.
+We must all continue with as many protective measures as possible.
+Social distancing, increased frequency of washing our hands with soap, increased surface cleaning, wearing face masks.
+Doing what we can to ensure the air quality is as clean as possible.
+If you’d like to find out more about how our air purification systems can help you.
+Simply get in touch on 01268 544530 or click here to get a call back.